 How PDF Password Removal Actually Works

 A PDF you protected months ago now needs an edit, and the password protection that once felt useful is now in the way.
-Removing it is a completely legitimate task โ as long as it is your document, or you have permission to modify it โ and it is worth understanding what the process actually does.
+Removing it is a completely legitimate task, as long as it is your document or you have permission to modify it, and it is worth understanding what the process actually does.

 Why you need the existing password

 PDF password protection is real encryption, not a cosmetic lock.
 The document's contents are mathematically scrambled and can only be reconstructed with the correct password.
 There is no legitimate shortcut around this: a tool that could "unlock" an encrypted PDF without the password would mean the encryption was never doing its job.
-CocoPDF's Unlock PDF tool decrypts the file using the password you provide โ it does not offer password cracking or brute-force recovery.
+CocoPDF's Unlock PDF tool decrypts the file using the password you provide.
+It does not offer password cracking or brute-force recovery.

-Two kinds of password, one unlock
+Two kinds of password, and why they behave differently

-PDFs can carry a user password (required just to open the file) and an owner password (which restricts actions like printing, copying, or editing without necessarily blocking opening).
-Whichever password your file uses, unlocking removes the encryption entirely โ the output is a clean, unprotected copy of the document.
+Whichever password your file uses, unlocking removes the encryption entirely.
+The output is a clean, unprotected copy of the document.

 What gets restored